undreamai/LLMUnity/README.md

   - `Batch Size` batch size for prompt processing (default: 512)
   - `Model` the path of the model being used (relative to the Assets/StreamingAssets folder)
   - `Chat Template` the chat template being used for the LLM
-  - `Lora` the path of the LoRA being used (relative to the Assets/StreamingAssets folder)
+  - `Lora` the path of the LoRAs being used (relative to the Assets/StreamingAssets folder)
+  - `Lora Weights` the weights of the LoRAs being used
   - `Flash Attention` click to use flash attention in the model (if `Use extras` is enabled)

 </details>